GitGuardian/ggshield/doc/dev/getting-started.md

 If your test cannot run without a cassette, then you have to mock the network calls.

+For tests interacting with Hashicorp Vault instances in `hmsl` commands, see [the corresponding doc](./hmsl/hashicorp-vault.md).

 ### Verifying code coverage

 Run `make coverage`.
 This runs the unit tests through [coverage](https://pypi.org/project/coverage/) and generates an HTML report in `htmlcov/index.html`.